Career and Employability Services' key objectives are:

 - Work in partnership with other service providers e.g. employers, business intermediaries, within and outside of the University, in order to deliver and develop our services to meet the needs of students and graduates.

-- See also the University of Bradford GDPR Privacy Notice for Student Personal Data July 2018.
+- See also the University of Bradford information on Data Protection.

 Statement of Service for Students and Graduates